bentoml/bentoctl/README.md

 ## Usage Reporting

-BentoML and bentoctl collects anonymous usage data that helps our team to improve the product.
+BentoML and bentoctl collects usage data that helps our team to improve the product.
 Only bentoctl's CLI commands calls are being reported.
 We strip out as much potentially sensitive information as possible, and we will never collect user code, model data, model names, or stack traces.
 Here's the